drakery3d/fullbazel/README.md

 - Download all 'my' information (gpdr conformaty)
 - Terms of Service, Privacy Policy, Legal Notice placeholders
 - Fix circular dependency warning when building prod bundles
+- Chrome log: Site cannot be installed: Page does not work offline.
+Starting in Chrome 93, the installability criteria is changing, and this site will not be installable.
+See https://goo.gle/improved-pwa-offline-detection for more information.

 **Issues**